 Does Red Light Therapy Work for Rotator Cuff Tears?
 What the Research Says

-Studies on the application of red light therapy to shoulder injuries, specifically rotator cuff tears, suggest that it is a very safe and easy way to aid in the healing process of the shoulder.
-Various studies have shown that this type of therapy can be very effective in reducing the pain caused by such injuries.
-In addition, the studies also suggest that red light therapy is a contributing factor in the healing of tendons, which are most commonly implicated in shoulder injuries, such as rotator cuff tears.
+Studies on the application of red light therapy to shoulder injuries suggest that it is a very safe and easy way to aid in the healing process.
+Various studies have shown that this type of therapy can be very effective in reducing the pain caused by such injuries and is a contributing factor in the healing of tendons.

 Clinical Studies on Red Light Therapy for Rotator Cuff Recovery

-This research sought to assess whether incorporating low-level laser therapy (LLLT) with an 830 nm wavelength into standard physiotherapy would provide improved outcomes in the treatment of rotator cuff tendinitis over physiotherapy alone.
-The emphasis was on pain reduction, range of motion, and shoulder function.
+This research sought to assess whether incorporating low-level laser therapy (LLLT) with an 830 nm wavelength into standard physiotherapy would provide improved outcomes.
+The laser and physiotherapy group experienced greater relief from pain and improved daily function compared to the control group.

 Choosing the Right Red Light Therapy Device for Shoulder Pain